flink-extended/ai-flow/docs/content/tutorial_and_examples/tutorial.md

 ## What's Next

 Congratulations!
 You have been equipped with necessary knowledge to write your own workflow.
-At the point, you can check [Examples](./examples.md) for more examples or [Development](../development/index.md) to write your own worklfows.
+At the point, you can check [Examples](./examples.md) for more examples and [concepts](../../concepts/index.md) to write your own workflows.